 Newsom says he won't contest parole ruling for former Manson follower Leslie Van Houten

-Gov. Gavin Newsom said he will not challenge an appellate court's ruling allowing the release of former for former Charles Manson follower Leslie Van Houten.
+Gov. Gavin Newsom said he will not challenge an appellate court's ruling allowing the release of former Charles Manson follower Leslie Van Houten.

 Van Houten, now 73, is serving a potential life prison sentence for taking part in the killings of Leno and Rosemary LaBianca in their Los Feliz home more than 50 years ago.